IBS-International-Business-School/group-research-project-report-strategic-trio/Documentation/The Report.md

 Our survey indicates that users generally prefer Dark Mode over Light Mode, though the difference between the two is relatively small.
 Importantly, users often switch modes depending on context - those who prefer Dark Mode still use Light Mode in certain situations, and vice versa.
 Additional studies we reviewed also highlight valid reasons for choosing either mode based on specific circumstances.

-Based on these insights, our recommendation is that device and application developers should adopt a dual-mode design approach, supporting both Dark and Light Modes from the outset.
+Based on these insights, **our recommendation is that device and application developers should adopt a dual-mode design approach, supporting both Dark and Light Modes from the outset**.
 Dark Mode can no longer be treated as an add-on feature introduced later in the design cycle; it should be incorporated as a core element of the initial design strategy, with a slight preference toward Dark Mode given its overall popularity.

 However, we also recognize that certain applications may justify prioritizing a single mode either Dark or Light depending on the app's purpose, target users, and usage environment.
 In such cases, choosing one mode can enhance clarity, usability, and user experience.